District of Columbia federal voting rights: Comparison with other national capitals

+Federal states

 Federal districts and territories

 In the National Congress of Argentina, the Autonomous City of Buenos Aires has 25 seats in the Chamber of Deputies as well as three in the Senate, the same as a province.

 In the Parliament of Australia, the Australian Capital Territory (ACT) has seats in both the House of Representatives and Senate.
 However, it was not until 1974 that residents of the ACT were able to vote for the latter.
 Unlike a state, which elects twelve senators, the ACT only elects two which is equal to the representation by the Northern Territory.

 In the National Congress of Brazil, the Federal District has eight seats in the Chamber of Deputies, and three in the Federal Senate, the same number as a state.

 In the Parliament of India, the National Capital Territory of Delhi is represented by seven members in the Lok Sabha (lower house) and three members in the Rajya Sabha (upper house), the latter being indirectly elected by the union territory's Legislative Assembly.
 Hence, it is represented on the same basis as the other states of the Union.

 In the Parliament of Malaysia, the federal territory of Kuala Lumpur (the original federal capital and still the seat of parliament) has eleven MPs in the Dewan Rakyat (lower house) by members, while Putrajaya (the administrative center since 1999) has one.
 In the Dewan Negara (upper house), each of the federal territories is represented by two senators, but these are appointed on the advice of the Prime Minister.
 In contrast, those representing the states are indirectly elected by each state legislative assembly.

 In the Congress of Mexico, Mexico City is represented in the Chamber of Deputies, as well as the Senate.

 In the National Assembly of Nigeria, the Federal Capital Territory has two seats in the House of Representatives and one seat in the Senate, unlike the states, each of which has three.

 In the Parliament of Pakistan, the Islamabad Capital Territory has two seats in the National Assembly and four in the Senate.